packfire-archived/books/starter-guide.md

 ###<a name="guide-mvc-controllers"></a>Controllers

 The controller is the heart of your web application.
 In your controllers lie the logic and actions that interact with the users' requests.
+Controllers interact with your application models, database, users authentication, set data to views and implement functionalities for your application.
 You can use the routing functionalities to direct URL requests to controllers and its actions.

-Controllers interact with your application models, database, users authentication, set data to views and implement functionalities for your application.
+In your Packfire Application, controllers classes are placed in the '/pack/controller' folder and all controllers extend from the `AppController` class.

+####<a name="guide-mvc-actions"></a>Controller Actions

+Application and business logic are all placed within actions of the controller.
+For each of your action, you will need to give a name to it.
+For example, the Book controller may have the actions `view` for viewing details on a book, `list` for listing all the books, `create` for adding a new book and `delete` for removing a book.

+Actions are, simply put, methods of your controller class.
+Their names are prefixed by `do` (i.e. `doView`, `doList`, `doCreate`, `doDelete`) and can be accessed by any HTTP request methods.

+The prefix can also be the HTTP methods that can access it.
+For example you can define the method `getDelete()` to display a confirmation page on the deletion of a book and the method `postDelete()` to actually delete the book and redirect the user back to the book list page.

+>Packfire is RESTful.
+In the routing configuration, you can determine what HTTP request methods your action can be called be called from.
+For example, you can define that `create` can be only accessed by HTTP POST.

+####<a name="guide-mvc-model-view"></a>Model and View

+Since Controller contains the application and business logic in your application, it has the right to use, mold and manipulate the other components of the architecture: Model and View.

+Earlier on we said that you can load models through the `model()` method in controllers:

+    $this->model('Book');

+The `model()` method will include the file (in this case '/pack/model/Book.php') and create a new instance.
+The instance would then be stored in the controller.
+The next time you call the `model()` method it will return you the stored instance, unless the reload parameter is set to `true`.

+Once you are done with your controller action, you can load the view by calling the `render()` method in your controller:

+    $this->render(new BookListView()); // BookkListView is an instance of the pView

+You can also let the `render()` method to automatically load the view class by not passing any parameters.
+The controller will then look for a view class with the matching controller and action name in the view folder.

+For example if your controller is 'Book' and your action is 'List', the controller will look for:

+  - /pack/view/book/BookListView.php
+  - /pack/view/BookListView.php

+####State Transference

+##What's Next?

+##Glossary